-Office of Justice Programs Office of Juvenile Justice and Delinquency Prevention
+U.S. Department of Justice Office of Justice Programs Office of Juvenile Justice and Delinquency Prevention OMB No. 1121-0329

-The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), Office of Juvenile Justice and Delinquency Prevention (OJJDP) is seeking applicants for its Fiscal Year (FY) 2011 Defending Childhood Technical Assistance Project.
-This project furthers DOJ's mission by providing technical assistance to Defending Childhood grantees to prevent and reduce the effects of children's exposure to violence.
+The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), Office of Juvenile Justice and Delinquency Prevention (OJJDP) is seeking applicants for its Fiscal Year (FY) 2011 Defending Childhood Task Force Technical Assistance Project.
+This program furthers DOJ's mission by creating a national dialogue on issues related to children exposed to violence, advancing the science of working with youth and children exposed to violence, and enhancing community strategies for preventing and reducing the effects of children's exposure to violence.

-OJJDP FY 2011 Defending Childhood Technical Assistance
+OJJDP FY 2011 Defending Childhood Task Force Technical Assistance Project